CatalogueOfLife/coldp/README.md

 #### collectionEditor
 Editor(s) of the collection holding the item, e.g. the series editor for a book.

+#### collectionEditorID
+List of Author.ID identifiers separated by a comma that act as collection editors for this reference.
+Authors must exist in the local data package.

+*added in v1.1*

 #### volume
 type: [number](https://specs.frictionlessdata.io/table-schema/#number)